camunda/camunda-docs-manual/content/update/minor/72-to-73/jboss.md

 `$APP_SERVER` should be replaced with either `jboss` or `wildfly` depending on the used application server.

-The upgrade procedure takes the following steps:
+The update procedure takes the following steps:

-1. Upgrade the Camunda BPM modules
+1. Update the Camunda BPM modules
-2. Upgrade optional Camunda BPM modules
+2. Update optional Camunda BPM modules
-3. Upgrade Camunda web applications
+3. Update Camunda web applications
 4. Configure Process Engines

 Whenever the instructions are to *replace* a module, make sure to delete the previous version of the module first to avoid orphan jars.

-{{< note title="Upgraded Wildfly Version" class="info" >}}
+{{< note title="Updated Wildfly Version" class="info" >}}
 The pre-built Camunda 7.3 distribution ships with Wildfly 8.2.0.Final, whereas 7.2 comes with Wildfly 8.1.0.Final.
-Camunda 7.3 is supported on Wildfly 8.1 and 8.2 such that an upgrade is not required when migrating from 7.2 to 7.3.
+Camunda 7.3 is supported on Wildfly 8.1 and 8.2 such that an update is not required when migrating from 7.2 to 7.3.

-Should you want to upgrade Wildfly along with Camunda, perform the following steps either before or after upgrading Camunda:
+Should you want to update Wildfly along with Camunda, perform the following steps either before or after updating Camunda:

 * Copy all your Camunda-related modules from `$WILDFLY_HOME/modules` to the new Wildfly server's `module`-directory.
 * Apply all modifications to Wildfly configuration files such as `standalone.xml` to the files located in the new Wildfly server's directory.